DHANAHARISH/DHANAPAL-M/README.md

 </div>
 ---

-### :woman_technologist: About Me :                                                                                                                                    A passionate Data science from India                                                                                                                                     .🔭 I’m currently working on internship at rajalakshmi eduverse<br><br>                                                                                               .🌱 I’m currently learning SQL,Tablue,Machine learning<br><br>                                                                                                         .📫 How to reach me https://www.linkedin.com/in/dhanapal-m-aa0780259
+### :woman_technologist: About Me :                                                                                                                                     .🔭 I’m currently working on internship at rajalakshmi eduverse<br><br>                                                                                               .🌱 I’m currently learning SQL,Tablue,Machine learning<br><br>                                                                                                         .📫 How to reach me https://www.linkedin.com/in/dhanapal-m-aa0780259
 ---

 ### :hammer_and_wrench: Languages and Tools :